Dissipation, Generalized Free Energy, and a Self-consistent Nonequilibrium Thermodynamics of Chemically Driven Open Subsystems: Introduction

-Statistical thermodynamics is the mathematical foundation of our material world in terms of classical physics, on which modern chemistry and biology stand \cite{thermo}.
-To address the fundamental issues in complex living organisms such as a cell, there are currently two different perspectives: A classical physicist maintains a world following the Second Law of Thermodynamics and considers a living organism as a {\em subsystem} in a quasi-stationary state, due to the the slow changing nature of its environment; engineers and cellular biologists consider the complex systems in a sustained environment which has to be maintained.
-How to maintain such environment, however, is not a concern to someone who is interested in the internal, complex dynamics.
+Statistical thermodynamics is the mathematical foundation of the material world in terms of classical physics, on which modern chemistry and biology is based \cite{thermo_np,thermo_hill,thermo_bq}.
+To address the fundamental issues in complex living organisms such as a cell, there are currently two rather different perspectives: A classical physicist maintains a world following the Clausius-Boltzmann's Second Law of Thermodynamics and considers a living organism as a {\em subsystem} in a quasi-stationary state (QSS), due to the slow-changing nature of its environment.
+According to this view, the thermodynamic origin of a living system resides in the fluctuations of its environment.
+On the other hand, engineers and cellular biologists consider a complex system in a sustained environment that has to be maintained.
+How to maintain such environment is not a concern to someone who is only interested in the internal, complex kinetics.
+In equilibrium statistical physics, these two perspectives have yielded respectively Boltzmann's microcanonical and Gibbsian canonical ensemble theories of matters \cite{textbooks}.

-This distinction can be best illustrated by two types of laboratory experiments on a motor protein \cite{Motor}, which convert chemical energy from ATP hydrolysis to mechanical work.
-In the first type, the amount of ATP, ADP and Pi are not controlled.
+For isothermal but chemically nonequilibrium systems, this distinction can be best illustrated by two types of laboratory experiments on a single motor protein \cite{Motor_ki,Motor_oster,Motor_qian,Motor_kf} which converts chemical energy from ATP hydrolysis in an aqueous solution to mechanical work at the sub-cellular level.
+In the first type of experiments, the amount of ATP, ADP and Pi in the solution are not controlled.
 However, due to the excess nature of their amount in solution, their concentrations can be considered approximately constant over the entire duration of a single-molecule experiment.
-Nevertheless, if an experiment is prolonged for a sufficiently long time, the ATP and ADP+Pi will eventually reach their chemical equilibrium, and the motor protein will cease to execute a directional motion.
-In the second type of experiments, an ATP-regenerating system is coupled to the motor protein \cite{regen_atp}.
-In this case, the motor protein, as an open chemical system, can reach a nonequilibrium steady state (NESS) while continuously move along its track, even with a constant load \cite{JQQ,QH}.
+Nevertheless, if an experiment is prolonged for a significant period of time, the ATP and ADP+Pi will eventually reach their chemical equilibrium, and the motor protein will cease to execute a directional motion.
+In the second type of experiments, an ATP-regenerating system is coupled to the motor protein \cite{regen_atp_1,regen_atp_2}.
+In this case, the motor protein, as an open, driven chemical system, can reach a nonequilibrium steady state (NESS) \cite{JQQ,QH} with cyclic conformational kinetics \cite{hill_cycle_kinetics} while continuously moves along its track, even in the presence of a mechanical load.